 Trauma and the COVID Pandemic

 COVID-19 has quickly become a global health emergency resulting in not only physical health concerns but also psychological concerns as people are exposed to unexpected deaths or threats of death.
 For example, healthcare workers who have close contact with COVID patients are not only exposed to the virus on a regular basis, but they may also be witnessing increased illnesses, deaths, and supply shortages.
-In addition, patients admitted to the hospital with COVID-19 experience social isolation, physical discomfort, and fear for survival.
+In addition, patients admitted to the hospital with COVID-19 experience social isolation, physical discomfort, and fear of survival.
 These exposures increase the risk of developing PTSD.
 In addition, the risk may further be enhanced during the subsequent weeks when these individuals may lack immediate social support due to the need to self-quarantine.

 While the pandemic itself does not formally meet the criteria for causing PTSD, many of the same issues can result from this widespread and overwhelming event.
 Additionally, certain crises during the pandemic can trigger anxiety and fear, such as the loss of a family member or sudden loss of employment or income.

 Further, our experience during the pandemic shows that children may demonstrate different signs of PTSD than adults.
 For example, children ages 6–11 may show extreme withdrawal, disruptive behavior, and/or an inability to pay attention.
-Other common actions in children may include regressive behaviors, nightmares, sleep problems, irrational fears, irritability, refusal to attend school, outbursts of anger or fighting.
+Other common actions in children may include regressive behaviors, nightmares, sleep problems, irrational fears, irritability, refusal to attend school, and outbursts of anger or fighting.
 The child may have somatic complaints with no medical basis.
 Schoolwork often suffers, and depression, anxiety, feelings of guilt, and emotional numbing are often present.

 U.S. crisis centers already report being flooded with calls.
 The Well Being Trust, a foundation that focuses on mental health issues, predicts the pandemic could cause 75,000 “deaths of despair” from suicide or addiction.